Danish phonology: Stød

 Diphthongs with an underlying long vowel always have stød.

 Intonation

 Danish intonation reflects the combination of the stress group, sentence type and prosodic phrase, where the stress group is the main intonation unit.
 In Copenhagen Standard Danish, the stress group mainly has a certain pitch pattern that reaches its lowest peak on the stressed syllable followed by its highest peak on the immediately following unstressed syllable, after which it declines gradually until the next stress group.
 The peaks of stress groups in succession will generally be lower later in the utterance.
-However, the pitch pattern is placed differently in relation to the stressed syllable in other varieties of Danish The pitch pattern of an utterance can also vary depending on the type of utterance, with declaratives having a steep falling pitch and questions displaying a level pitch, with other categories in between.
-Nina Grønnum is known for her research on Danish intonation showing this.
+However, the realization of the pitch is different in other varieties of Danish in where the peak is located related to the stressed syllable, and Jutlandic varieties often rise to the peak of the stress group on the stressed syllable.
+The pitch pattern of an utterance can also reflect the type of utterance, with declaratives having a steep falling pitch and questions displaying a level pitch, with other categories in between.